Sign In / Sign Out

 Before joining ASU, Andrew consulted with more than 100 public schools in the American Southwest, supporting the implementation of evidence-based approaches to improve schools’ performance on academic, operational, and financial frameworks.
 As a 2010 Teach For America corps member, Andrew taught middle school science, leading his students to the largest year-over-year improvement on the state test of any grade or subject in Arizona.
 Andrew earned his doctorate in Educational Leadership and Innovation from the Mary Lou Fulton Teachers College at Arizona State University; his research focuses on improving educators’ capacity for the efficacious use of data to inform their decision-making.

-As of January 2021, Madison is the Lead Innovation Analyst in the Office of Applied Innovation at Arizona State University.
+Madison is the Program Coordinator in the Office of Applied Innovation at Arizona State University.
 In this role, she advises students on mentored projects, provides general team support to refine and refresh communication and collaboration, and develops and documents office processes to ensure the continued success of the Office, its staff, and its projects.

 Madison's passion for building stronger, healthier communities has guided all of her various past and present roles.
 She has previously served as a Graduate Research Assistant in the ASU Center for Correctional Solutions where she collaborated on a number of different projects supporting the Center's mission of improving the lives of those who live and work in our correctional facilities.
 Additionally, she worked as a Junior Project Manager at EdPlus on the Earned Admissions program dedicated to reducing barriers to higher education.